 Back in 2002 I went on a drive towards Alsea Falls.
-This was before GPS, or at least Google Maps.
-I was going off directions I found in a hiking book that I Iearned about at school and I took a wrong turn.
-I ended up at Kentucky Falls instead, which were still beautiful.
-Twently years later, I finally made my trip to Alsea Falls.
+This was before GPS, or at least before Google Maps.
+I was using directions I found in a hiking book that I learned about at school.
+I took a wrong turn.
+I ended up at Kentucky Falls instead, which was still beautiful.
+Twenty years later, I finally made the trip to Alsea Falls.

 © 2021, L. A. Miller, All Rights Reserved.

 All photographs, art work and images on obsidianphotography.com or lisamillerfineart.wordpress.com are the property of L.A.
 Miller and cannot be used, downloaded, or reproduced in any way without written permission.
 All rights reserved.